Andynoid/BECE-report/Report.md

 ## Zian Zhan
 ## 2020/01/03

 Stakeholder theory claims that the business needs to consider the interests of stakeholders, where the stakeholders are person or groups that can be affected by the firm.
-This is Since its largely developed by Edward Freeman in his book *Strategic management*
+First e its largely developed by Edward Freeman in his book *Strategic management*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTMwMjE0MzQ1XX0=
+eyJoaXN0b3J5IjpbLTgxMDA1ODA4Nl19
 -->